mhroth/ZenGarden/README.md

 int main(int argc, char * const argv[]) {

   // The number of samples to be processed per block.
-This can be any positive integer, though a power of two is strongly suggested.
+This can be any positive integer,
-  // Typical values range between 64 and 1024.
-  const int blockSize = 64;
+  // though a power of two is strongly suggested.
+Typical values range between 64 and 1024. const int blockSize = 64;

   // The number of input channels.
 This can be any non-negative integer.
-Typicals values are 0 (no input), 1 (mono input), or 2 (stereo input). const int numInputChannels = 2;
+Typical values are 0 (no input),
+  // 1 (mono input), or 2 (stereo input).
+  const int numInputChannels = 2;

   // The number of output channels.
 This can be any non-negative integer.
-Typicals values are 0 (no output), 1 (mono output), or 2 (stereo output). const int numOutputChannels = 2;
+Typical values are 0 (no output),
+  // 1 (mono output), or 2 (stereo output).
+  const int numOutputChannels = 2;

   // The sample rate.
 Any positive sample rate is supported.
 Typical values are i.e. 8000.0f, 22050.0f, or 44100.0f.